HydraCG/Specifications/drafts/client-interface.md

 Related action: [DownloadAction](http://schema.org/DownloadAction)

 The client has a downloadAction() method for downloading a resource to a file rather than making that resource the new current resource.
-The API looks for the operation of type DownloadAction on the given control and executes its method.
+The client looks for the operation of type DownloadAction on the given control and executes its method.

 This assumes that the Hydra client shall have a limited number of convenience methods which make use of